 USC’s String Project is a model of community service and teacher education for more than 40 other university programs across the country.
 The program creates partnerships that provide teaching experience for Carolina students while providing accessible string education and supporting school music programs in the community.

-All classes take place in the beautiful new String Project Building adjacent to the School of Music Building at 851 Park Street and parking is convenient in the Discovery Parking Garage (parking passes available).
+All classes take place in the beautiful String Project Building adjacent to the School of Music Building at 851 Park Street and parking is convenient in the Discovery Parking Garage (parking passes available).

 An important aspect of the program is an affordable fee to make the program available to children who might not otherwise have the opportunity to learn a string instrument.
 A limited number of scholarships are available based on financial need.